Musical duets lock brains as well as rhythms

 More information: Johanna Sänger, Viktor Müller and Ulman Lindenberger, Intra- and interbrain synchronization and network properties when playing guitar in duets.
 Frontiers in Human Neuroscience, 2012, doi: 10.3389/fnhum.2012.00312

-Journal reference: Frontiers in Human Neuroscience search and more info website
+Journal information: Frontiers in Human Neuroscience

 Provided by Frontiers